RandyNorthrup/Clone-Website-to-Docker-Tool/README.md

 - **Auto Backoff Retry**: Enable this (GUI checkbox or `--auto-backoff`) to automatically retry once with half the threads and retry/backoff flags after an initial failure.
 - **Redirect Chain Logging**: Use `--log-redirect-chain` (or GUI checkbox) to print the resolved redirect path before cloning; useful to detect unexpected domain hops.
 - **Save wget stderr**: Enable to persist full low-level wget2 stderr to `wget_stderr.log` inside the output directory for deeper post-mortem.
+- **Ignore TLS Cert (insecure)**: Adds `--no-check-certificate` to skip TLS validation purely for diagnosis of exit code 5 issues.
+Do not leave enabled for normal runs (security risk / MITM exposure).

 ### When to Use Extra Args